 If the elementary years are important because of the essential academic foundation that they create, then the middle school years are where the educational and character cornerstones are set for lifelong success.

-GHS middle school students enjoy a complete educational and enrcihment program that prepares students for their choice of private or public high school, and the for college and for life.
+GHS middle school students enjoy a complete educational and enrichment program that prepares students for their choice of private or public high school, college and for life.

 Core subject areas of Language Arts, Mathematics, History/Social Studies and Science are further supported and integrated with classes in Spanish, Technology Instruction and Physical Education.
 Daily supervised Study Halls provide opportunities for students to complete assignments and check-in with their teachers and academic advisors.

 Each new trimester, students create a weekly schedule of daily Enrichment Classses from a menu of offerings including art, band, leadership, drama/speech, dance, and many others.
 These classes allow students to deepen an interest in a particular area or to develop new skills and passions.

 As well as a full and comprehensive PE program, our Athlectics Program ramps up to full speed in Middle School with eight different sports.
 Basketball, Cross-country, Flag Football, Golf, Soccer, Track, Volleyball, Wrestling are all offered regularly.
 GHS fields Junior Varsity and Varsity teams that compete against other public and private schools of similar size through the El Dorado Sports League.

 A variety of leadership and service opportunities throughout the year provide additional opportunities to develop and express strong character skills, confidence and resilience.